 Toast the bread and set aside.

 Place the toasted bread in a large serving dish.
 Spoon the mushrooms and the pan sauce evenly on top of the bread.
-Top with the chopped parsley and serve immediately.
+Top with the parsley and serve immediately.